-The training center contains both a pistol range and a rifle range to accommodate the different types of weapons systems typically in use by law enforcement.
+The Robert L. Rohner Training Center features traditional classroom space on the main level, additional classroom space with a well-cushioned floor and open space for use in dynamic training on the lower level, and a separate building for special scenario exercises with movable walls for dynamic training abilities.
+The grounds also contains safe-practice shooting space for both a pistol range and a rifle range to accommodate the different types of weapons systems typically in use by law enforcement.
 The pistol range is equipped with a range tower that provides a vantage point for observation and it also serves as a control center for the fully automated target system.

 The architectural design of the training center along with the incorporated technologies ensure that Racine County Law Enforcement training needs are met well into the future.